marcoonroad/Coro-Simple/README.md

 ```

 The **iter** function above will receives an anonymous list and returns a *generator*
 function...
-Well remembered, now we will see generators.
+Well-minded, now we will see generators.